Major League Baseball tie-breaking procedures: Two-way tie for the division or wild-card

-One-game tiebreakers were played between teams tied for a division championship or a league's second wild-card berth.
+Previously, a one-game tiebreaker was played between teams tied for a division championship or a league's second wild-card berth.
 These games were played the day after the season was scheduled to end.
 Home-field advantage was determined using the rules listed below ("Breaking Ties Without Playoff Games").

 From the implementation of the wild-card in 1994 to the end of the 2011 season, a different rule was in place.
 Two teams tied for a division did not play a tiebreaker if their records were better than all non-division winners in their league.
 Instead, said tie was broken using the rules listed below ("Breaking Ties Without Playoff Games").
-This scenario happened in the 2001 when the Houston Astros and St. Louis Cardinals tied for first in the National League Central with 93–69, in 2005, the New York Yankees and Boston Red Sox each finished 95–67 in the American League East, and in 2006, the San Diego Padres and Los Angeles Dodgers finished tied with 88–74 in the National League West.
-The team that had the better head-to-head record the 2001 Astros, 2005 Yankees, and 2006 Padres) was the division champion, thus receiving a better seed in the postseason.
+This happened in 2001 Major League Baseball season when the Houston Astros (9–7 against STL) and St. Louis Cardinals (7–9 against HOU) tied for first in the National League Central with records of 93–69.
+In 2005, the New York Yankees (10–9 against BOS) and Boston Red Sox (9–10 against NYY) each finished 95–67 in the American League East.
+In 2006, the Los Angeles Dodgers (5–13 against SD) and the San Diego Padres (13–5 against LAD) were tied for the National League West and the National League Wild Card at 88–74.
+In this case, the rules below are used to determine the division winner.
+The team that had the better head-to-head record (the 2001 Astros, 2005 Yankees, and 2006 Padres) was the division champion, thus receiving a better seed in the postseason.
 The other team (the 2001 Cardinals, 2005 Red Sox, and 2006 Dodgers) was seeded as the wild card.

-From 2012 to 2021, when a second wild-card berth was adopted, thus requiring the establishment of the Wild Card Game, the non-division winner with the best record in the league faced possible elimination on the first day of the postseason.
+From 2012 to 2021, when the Wild Card Game was established as a second wild-card berth in each league, the non-division winner with the best record in the league faced possible elimination on the first day of the postseason.
 Consequently, the tie-breaking rules were changed so that two teams tied for a division championship had to play a tiebreaking game even if both teams had already qualified for the postseason.
 The team losing the tie-breaking game qualified for a wild-card berth only if its regular-season record was among the league's two best records for non-division-winners.
 If that team were tied for the second wild-card spot, a second tie-breaking game would have been played.

 If, on the other hand, two teams had been tied for the first wild-card spot, no tie-breaking game would have been played.
 Rather, the two teams simply played against each other in the Wild Card game, with home-field advantage awarded using tie-breaking rules described in the next section.

-Beginning with the 2022 season, a third wild-card berth per league was adopted.
+Beginning with the 2022 season, a third wild-card berth per league was adopted (with the Wild Card Game becoming a Wild Card Series).
 Thus, the tiebreaker game format was eliminated, to compensate for the expanded (12-team) postseason.